In my post on 8 ways to advocate for pitbulls, I made a point that we need to stop sharing messages that compare pitbulls to violent or deadly things.

 Um … OK.
 Yikes.
 What does that even mean?

 Or, “Don’t be afraid of my pit bull.
 I’m 100 times more likely to rip your throat out than he is.”

 Tell me if I’m wrong, but I believe these types of messages can do more harm than good.
 As a comparison, here are some more positive pitbull messages that we absolutely should be sharing!

-Examples of friendly, positive pitbull messages:
+Example of a friendly, positive pitbull message:

 And here are some of negative messages I mentioned earlier:

 Obviously you and I get what these messages are saying.
 The intent is good.
 To people who love pitbulls, it’s easy to see the humor.
 Pitbulls are just dogs, so it’s ridiculous that people would be afraid of them.

 Only, people really are afraid of pitbulls, and these messages are sending subtle hints.

 I have a relative who is scared of pitbulls

 I have an older relative who I love very much, but she believes everything negative she hears about “pitbulls” in the news.